 Alcohol

-Any kind of alcohol can raise triglyceride levels and blood pressure.
+Avoid alcoholic beverages, as any kind of alcohol can raise triglyceride levels and blood pressure.